Canine Food Allergy Lesions

 Any of the above findings or observations warrant pursuit of food allergy.

-Please note that several of the above criteria relate to what you, the owner, observe at home.
+Please note that several of the above criteria relate to what you observe at home.
 Trouble results when the veterinarian must speak to different family members about the pet and there is disagreement in their observations.
 It is best to have one person, preferably the one who has the most contact with the pet, be the spokesperson and make the relevant judgments.

 The Flea Factor